vedopatil/BlastHub/docs/ADR.md

 * Used pre-signed URLs to avoid backend load
 * Used SQS to decouple ingestion from processing
 * Used prefix-based routing (uploads/raw/)

+### Known gaps

+- No auth
+- No validation
+- No processing logic
+- No observability beyond logs